Ace1928/ollama_toolkit/docs/api_reference.md

 The package provides several exception types for better error handling:

-- `OllamaAPIError`: Base exception class for all Ollama API errors
+- `OllamaAPIError`: Base exception class for all Ollama Toolkit errors
 - `ConnectionError`: Raised when connection to the API fails
 - `TimeoutError`: Raised when an API request times out
 - `ModelNotFoundError`: Raised when a requested model is not found